frslabs/octus-ios/README.md

 Once you have the license , follow the below instructions for a successful integration of Octus SDK onto your iOS Application

-## iOS SDK Requirements
+## Minimum Requirements

+- xcode 12.5
 - iOS 12.0+
-- Xcode 12.4

 ## Permission